plusser/yii2-rbac-user-manager/README.md

 ]
 ```

-2. Add rbacUserManager module to your web and console config.
+2. Add `rbacUserManager` module to your web and console configs.

 ```
 [